 Time Off Becomes a Scarce Commodity

 With two simultaneous careers, it will become very difficult to get time off or take a vacation.
-Your regular job will be finished for the day and you'll have to go meet with a buyer and show homes.
-The weekend comes, but it's filled with real estate duties.
-Burnout becomes a more threatening prospect.
+Your regular job will be finished for the day and then you'll have to go meet with a buyer and show homes.
+When the weekend comes, it will be filled with real estate duties.
+Burnout becomes a more threatening prospect in this scenario.

-Many part-timers find that they really must love real estate more than the full-timers, as they must spend their otherwise off hours working at their real estate business, rather than enjoying their life and families.
+Many part-timers find that they really must love real estate more than the full-timers, as they must spend their otherwise off-hours working at their real estate business, instead of enjoying their leisure time and families.

 Income Will Likely Be Split More Ways